Student Employment & Internships

 - may include multiple jobs as long as the total hours are less than 15 when classes are in session or 40 during school breaks.

 Before starting any on-campus job, you must connect with the International Scholars team in Student Affairs (StAR) and Human Resources (HR).

 Curricular Practical Training (CPT) is work authorization granted to students in F-1 status for work that is integral to the student's major.
 CPT enables students to apply and practice the knowledge and skills gained in their academic program.
 Internships for CPT must be approved by the International Scholars team in StAR.
-Students must also be registered for the course OIP 1000.
-To register for OIP 1000 visit the Office of Post Graduate Planning (PGP).
+Students must also be registered for the course OIP 1000 if they are taking a summer internshipt.
+OIP 1001 is for internships during the fall or spring semester.
+To register for OIP 1000 or OIP 1001 visit the Office of Post Graduate Planning (PGP).

 - Must currently be maintaining valid F-1 status.

 - Must be enrolled full-time for at least one academic year (two semesters) before applying for CPT.